 Lowell Assembly of God has partnered with Church Therapy Associates, a non-profit that provides professional mental health counseling services in our building.
 These services are provided at a low cost to you so that everyone has the opportunity to meet with a counselor either weekly or biweekly.
-The subscription fee is $49/month if you meet with the counselor weekly and $25/month if you meet with the counselor biweekly.

 Mental health counseling can help you work through a variety of issues, such as depression, anxiety, life adjustment challenges, or trauma.
 You can do this individually, or couples can receive marriage counseling together.
 Some families are also appropriate for family therapy.
 Church Therapy Associates does not provide counseling to children under the age of 12.
 Adolescents 12 and over require their parents’ permission to attend counseling.

 The Church Therapy Associates counselors are Master’s-level counseling students working under intensive weekly supervision.
 They will meet with you in an office at our church at a scheduled appointment time.
 The first session will involve signing paperwork, talking about your background, discussing your goals for counseling, and setting up your subscription fee.
 Most clients have at least 10-12 sessions, but some meet for six months or even a year or more.
 The length of your counseling will depend on your mental health needs and desires.
 Sessions are approximately 45 minutes.